remotesynth/certifiedfreshevents/content/speakers/nick-taylor.md

 draft: false
 ---

-Nick Taylor, a.k.a.
-NickyT, is a Staff Software Engineer at Netlify on the ecosystem team, focusing on front-end technologies and tooling.
-He has a growing interest in serverless and edge computing.
+Nick Taylor is a Senior Software Engineer at OpenSauced.
+He is a big fan of Open Source and has a growing interest in serverless and edge computing.